Version:

 - Talk to your manager or supervisor about when you should return to the workplace.

 You should talk to your workplace about working from home, where possible.
 If you work in a high-risk setting such as health, disability and aged care, it is recommended that you stay away from the workplace for at least 7 days and until you have no symptoms to help protect other staff, patients, residents, and clients.
-If your employer needs you to return to the workplace before this time, they may ask you to take additional steps to protect others, subject to their work, health and safety assessment. - Tell people that you live with, or spend a lot of time with, that you have COVID-19.
+If your employer needs you to return to the workplace before this time, they may ask you to take additional steps to protect others, subject to their work, health and safety assessment. - Tell people that you live with, or spend a lot of time with, that you have COVID/Flu or RSV.

-How does COVID-19 spread?
+How does COVID, Influenza and RSV spread?

+The main way COVID, Flu and RSV spread is when an infected person exhales droplets and/or aerosol particles containing the virus.
+This can happen when they breathe out, cough, sneeze, speak, shout or sing.
 Exhaled droplets range in size.
 Large droplets settle out of the air faster than they evaporate.
 Small droplets remain suspended in the air for longer periods.
 Very fine droplets may contain the virus, and can stay suspended in the air for anywhere from minutes to hours.
 Small droplets and particles are often referred to as 'aerosols'.

 Identifying risks to health